John Witherspoon College: History

 In 2004, the Black Hills Bible Institute was founded by members of South Canyon Baptist Church in Rapid City, South Dakota.
 Its chief instigator was Dr. C. Richard Wells, a member of the founding faculty of Beeson Divinity School, former President of Criswell College, and the Pastor of South Canyon Baptist Church from 2004 to 2009.
 The purpose of the institute was to offer affordable, academic theological training in the Black Hills to students, including those transferred from other conforming Christian colleges.
 In 2009, Dr. Wells accepted an offer to be the Dean of Chapel at Union University in Jackson, Tennessee and in 2011 returned to Rapid City to restructure the Black Hills Bible Institute into John Witherspoon College, where he was president until 2019.

 On August 21, 2012, John Witherspoon College began its first classes.
 The Inaugural Convocation took place on the campus on September 6 with city mayor Sam Kooiker as the keynote speaker.
 US Senator John Thune was the keynote speaker of the annual ScholarShare Banquet the following spring.

 For the tax year of 2012, the college had an income of about $255,000.

+In April 2024, the college announced that it would close the next month; according to president John Swann, the closure was due to a lack of funding and support from the local community.